vsvale/kappa_k8s_config/docs/stack/tools/cicd/gitops.md

 ## What is

 GitOps is a set of best practices where the entire code delivery process is controlled via Git, including infrastructure and application definition as code and automation to complete updates and rollbacks.
+GitOps is about running operations out of Git by pull requests with goal of continuos delivery of cloud native app insfrastructure typically to Kubernetes

 ## The Key GitOps Principles